pnikolaid/pnikolaid.github.io/_pages/about.md

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
 My goal is to develop a framework that provides QoS guarantees to multiple network slices at the same while efficiently adapting the network resources to traffic.
 In my research, I like to mix theory with practice whenever possible.

-# New: From February 1st to May 31st, I'll be visiting Prof. James Gross' group at the Royal Institute of Technology (KTH) in Sweden.
+From February 1st to May 31st, I'll be visiting Prof. James Gross' group at the Royal Institute of Technology (KTH) in Sweden.